dyadav007008/30-Days-of-Python/Day-2.md

 ![image](https://github.com/user-attachments/assets/2fa989c7-a312-46b8-8391-f48db7ec5a0e)

+### Key Operations:
+- Indexing: Access elements using their position.
+- Slicing: Access a range of elements.
+- Mutability: Lists can be changed by adding, removing, or modifying elements.
+- Concatenation: Combine two or more lists using the + operator.
+- Methods: append(), extend(), insert(), remove(), pop(), sort(), etc.

+### Methods:
+- append(): Adds an element at the end of the list.
+- extend(): Adds all elements of an iterable to the list.
+- insert(): Adds an element at a specific index.
+- remove(): Removes the first occurrence of an element.
+- pop(): Removes and returns an element at a given index.
+- sort(): Sorts the list in ascending order.

 #### Ordered
 - When we say that lists are ordered, it means that the items have a defined order, and that order will not change.